Posted on: February 2, 2017

 Thank you for your patience!
 The "Pay Property Taxes Online" tab on the Assessor-Treasurer’s home page www.piercecountywa.org/atr is now working.

-Please feel free to click on it in order to pa...Read on...
+Please feel free to click on it in o...Read on...

 The Pierce County Assessor-Treasurer's office will begin mailing notices of value for most residential and commercial properties in Pierce County on June 22.